kermite-org/Kermite/firmware/docs/developer_guide.md

 Apart from this, there is a `variants` branch for each keyboard firmware application.
 The source code of the firmware merged into the `variants` branch is built by CI (github actions), and the built binary is stored in the
 <a href="https://github.com/kermite-org/KermiteResourceStore" mce_href="https://github.com/kermite-org/KermiteResourceStore">KermiteResourceStore</a>
-Kermite utility software retrieves the latest firmware and layout definitions for each keyboard from this repository at runtime.
+Kermite utility software retrieves the latest firmware for each keyboard from this repository at runtime.
 Kermite utility software will fetch the latest firmware and layout definitions for each keyboard from this repository at runtime.
 (Actually, to avoid overloading the github server, this repository is pulled from the web server that publishes the contents.)

-If you have new keyboard support, please create a PR for the `variants` branch, and the target project will be available from the utility software when the PR is merged into the `variants` branch.
+If you have new keyboard support, please create a PR for the `variants` branch, and the target firmware will be available from the utility software when the PR is merged into the `variants` branch.

 ## Repository Operation Policy